 Make sure that pods are old enough for fertilisation of seeds to have occurred.
-Times can vary considerably by species and the growing conditions, so use this as a very rough guide only:
+Times can vary considerably by species and the growing conditions, so use this as a very rough guide only

 When removing the pod from the plant, be sure to leave enough of the stem in tact for us to worth with.
 Around 2-3cm of stem is sufficient.
 Pack pods to protect them from damage during transit.
 A small box filled with shredded paper is ideal.
-Do not sell pods in plastic containers or bags as this will promote fungal growth.
+Do not seal pods in plastic containers or bags as this will promote fungal growth.
 Make sure you label each pod appropriately.

 Express Post or other expedited service should be used to ensure that the pods get to us as soon as possible.
-Avoid posting over weekend.
+Pods are however very delicate, so should never be sent in an envelope or padded bag.
+To avoid crushing, use a small box or something similar to prevent crushing by postal machinery.
+Avoid posting before a weekend if possible to reduce travel time.
 Please do check with us before posting to ensure that we will be available to receive the package.